Attainment Areas Status

-In 1971, the USEPA established the NAAQS for CO: 35 ppm for a 1-hour average and 9 ppm for an 8-hour nonoverlapping average.
+In 1971, the USEPA established the NAAQS for CO as 35 parts per million (ppm) for a 1-hour average and 9 ppm for an 8-hour nonoverlapping average.
 An area meets the CO NAAQS if no more than one 8-hour value per year exceeds the threshold.
 (High values that occur within 8 hours of the first one are exempted.
 This is known as using "nonoverlapping averages.")
 To be in attainment, an area must meet the NAAQS for two consecutive years and carry out air quality monitoring during the entire time.

-Based on prior violations of the 8-hour carbon monoxide standard, New Jersey had eleven nonattainment areas, all of which have since been redesignated to attainment and are currently considered maintenance areas (continued compliance with the CO standards).
-New Jersey’s three 8-hour carbon monoxide maintenance plans cover the following areas of the State: 1) Camden County – All of Camden County; 2) Nine Not-Classified Areas - the City of Atlantic City (in Atlantic County), the City of Burlington (in Burlington County), the Borough of Freehold (in Monmouth County), the Town of Morristown (in Morris County), the Borough of Penns Grove (in Salem County), the City of Perth Amboy (in Middlesex County), the Borough of Somerville (in Somerset County), the Toms River Area (in Ocean County), and the City of Trenton (in Mercer County); and 3) Northeastern New Jersey - Hudson, Essex, Bergen and Union Counties, and the municipalities of Clifton, Passaic and Paterson in Passaic County (part of the New York City/Northern New Jersey/Long Island carbon monoxide maintenance area).
+New Jersey had eleven nonattainment areas in three areas of the State for the 8-hour carbon monoxide NAAQS as follows: 1) Camden County – All of Camden County; 2) Nine Not-Classified Areas - the City of Atlantic City (in Atlantic County), the City of Burlington (in Burlington County), the Borough of Freehold (in Monmouth County), the Town of Morristown (in Morris County), the Borough of Penns Grove (in Salem County), the City of Perth Amboy (in Middlesex County), the Borough of Somerville (in Somerset County), the Toms River Area (in Ocean County), and the City of Trenton (in Mercer County); and 3) Northeastern New Jersey - Hudson, Essex, Bergen and Union Counties, and the municipalities of Clifton, Passaic and Paterson in Passaic County (part of the New York City/Northern New Jersey/Long Island carbon monoxide maintenance area).

-On August 12, 2011, USEPA issued a decision to retain the existing NAAQS for CO.
-USPA is revising minimum requirements for CO monitoring by requiring CO monitors to be sited near roads in certain urban areas.
-For more details see the USEPA Fact Sheet at: http://www.epa.gov/airquality/carbonmonoxide/pdfs/COFactSheetAugust12v4.pdf
+On August 12, 2011, USEPA issued a decision to retain the existing NAAQS for CO, however, added new requirements for CO monitoring by requiring CO monitors to be sited near roads in certain urban areas.

 Nitrogen Dioxide (NO2) NAAQS

-In 1971, the USEPA established the NAAQS for nitrogen dioxide (NO2) as an annual (arithmetic mean) standard set at 0.053 ppm (100 µg/m3), which the State of New Jersey has never exceeded.
+In 1971, the USEPA established the NAAQS for nitrogen dioxide (NO2) as an annual (arithmetic mean) standard set at 0.053 parts per million (ppm) (100 µg/m3).
+New Jersey was in attainment of the standard.

 Lead (Pb) NAAQS

-On December 23, 2009, the USEPA proposed to lower the lead emissions monitoring threshold from 1.0 tons per year (tpy) to 0.50 tpy and require lead monitoring at NCore Network sites instead of the current requirement to place lead monitors in each Core Based Statistical Area with a population of 500,000 or more people.
-For more details on this proposal, click here.
+On December 14, 2010, the USEPA lowered the lead emissions monitoring threshold from 1.0 tons per year (tpy) to 0.50 tpy (except for airports) and required lead monitoring at NCore Network sites instead of the current requirement to place lead monitors in each Core Based Statistical Area with a population of 500,000 or more people.

-On November 22, 2011, New Jersey was designated by the USEPA as unclassifiable/attainment.
-For more details on this designation click here.
-For more information on the USEPA’s designation process for the lead NAAQS, click here.
+On November 22, 2011, New Jersey was designated by the USEPA as unclassifiable/attainment for the 0.15 ug/m3 standard.